Get the agreement

 Safe was the start.
 Redemption is the point.

 This guide explains an open canonical instrument and is provided without warranty and without legal advice.
-It is a plain-language companion to the SAFR canonical form (v0.06) and the SAFR Reporting Standard (major version 0); where this guide and those documents differ, those documents control.
-The instrument and Standard are free to use under their open license, and the SAFR™ name is reserved for the unmodified canonical terms maintained on a conforming data feed.
+It is a plain-language companion to theSAFR canonical form (v0.09) and the SAFR Reporting Standard (major version 0); where this guide and those documents differ, those documents control.
+The instrument and Standard are free to use under their open license (CC BY 4.0, with the schemas under MIT), and the SAFR™ name is reserved for the unmodified canonical terms maintained on a conforming data feed.
 Consult your own counsel before issuing or accepting any instrument.